creativetechnologylab/generative-ai-workshop/slides/slides.md

 ---

-# GAN Shortcomings
+# GAN Challenges

-If we have a detective that is far too ahead of the criminal, or a criminal who is far too ahead of the detective, this leads to a scenario called **converge failure.**
+If we have a detective that is far too ahead of the criminal, or a criminal who is far too ahead of the detective, this leads to a scenario called **convergence failure.**

 If the criminal becomes very good at creating just _one type_ of fake painting, we call this **mode collapse**.